johnybradshaw/rclone-cronjob/README.md

 # rclone-cronjob

-A kubernetes cronjob to sync two object stores using rclone
+A Kubernetes cronjob to sync two object stores using [rclone](http://rclone.org).

 - Only supports S3, but may work with other object stores
+- Runs every 5 minutes

 ## How to use